In the Rehabilitation, Reintegration & Recovery space

 OCD is treatable, and when left untreated can cause devastating damage to the person suffering from the condition.
-Studies show that in all of the affected cases, more than 50% are severe, and the ratio of mild cases is as low as 25%.
+Studies show that in all of the affected cases, more than 50% are severe, and the percentage of mild cases is as low as 25%.

-The Effects of OCD can be traumatic from a physical and psychological standpoint.
-Obsessive-Compulsive disorder can hamper a person’s ability to maintain a personal relationship, a steady career, education, ability to start a family, access to one’s own children, interpersonal relationships, mental stress, and fear of intimacy, and more.
+The effects of OCD can be traumatic from a physical and psychological standpoint.
+Obsessive-Compulsive Disorder can hamper a person’s ability to maintain a personal relationship, a steady career, education, ability to start a family, access to one’s own children, interpersonal relationships, mental stress, and fear of intimacy, and more.